Journal of Applied Econometrics

 For more information about the prize and to read a selection of free articles by previous winners, please visit the JAE Distinguished Authors page

-The Journal of Applied Econometrics wishes to draw your attention to its Dissertation Prize, launched in 2002, and invites submission of nominations.
+The Interational Association for Applied Econometrics wishes to draw your attention to the Journal of Applied Econometrics Dissertation Prize, launched in 2002, and invites submission of nominations.
 The Prize is open to PhD students in economics writing a dissertation with a substantive empirical application.
-Students who are still working on their dissertation, or who complete their dissertation in the period September 2012 – August 2013, qualify as suitable candidates.
+Students who are still working on their dissertation, or who complete their dissertation in the period September 2014 – August 2015, qualify as suitable candidates.
 The empirical application may be in any field, such as labour economics, monetary economics, empirical finance, business cycle, international trade, public economics, and applied topics in the field of microeconomics.

 In the evaluation of nominations, the emphasis will be on the careful and rigorous application of econometric techniques and the appropriate interpretation of the results.
 The economic content of the nominated chapter or paper will be stressed.
 Clear expression and good use of English are important.

-It is my pleasure to announce the winner of the eleventh Richard Stone Prize in Applied Econometrics, selected by the Editorial Board of the Journal of Applied Econometrics from the papers published in 2010 and 2011 (Volumes 25 and 26).
+It is my pleasure to announce the winner of the twelfth Richard Stone Prize in Applied Econometrics, selected by the Editorial Board of the Journal of Applied Econometrics from the papers published in 2012 and 2013 (Volumes 27 and 28).

 The Prize was established in December 1991 and is awarded biennially for the best paper with substantive econometric application that has been published in the preceding two volumes of the JAE.
 Survey papers, special lectures, and papers published by co-editors (jointly or singly) are excluded from consideration.
 The value of the Prize is $2000.

-The Prize in 2012 has been awarded jointly to:
+The Prize in 2014 has been awarded to:

 for their paper